RobinPeensVelocity/desktop-application-for-windows/web-platform/getting-started/login-screen.md

 # Login screen

-Use the main login page to sign in to TraderEvolution Web platform.
+Use the main login page to sign in to VelocityTrader Web platform.
 A valid login and password are required.

 ![](../../.gitbook/assets/image%20%2829%29.png)